Integrating Health Services for People with Co-Occurring Mental Health and Substance Use Disorders

 - Document: Download

-This Grantmakers in Health Bulletin article, authored by NYSHealth Senior Program Director Jacqueline Martinez Garcel and NYSHealth Chief Program Learning Officer Kelly Hunt, examines the lack of integrated care for people with co-occurring mental health and substance use disorders and how NYSHealth has supported efforts to transform the systems of care for New Yorkers coping with both conditions.
+This Grantmakers in Health Bulletin article, authored by former NYSHealth Senior Program Director Jacqueline Martinez Garcel and former NYSHealth Chief Program Learning Officer Kelly Hunt, examines the lack of integrated care for people with co-occurring mental health and substance use disorders and how NYSHealth has supported efforts to transform the systems of care for New Yorkers coping with both conditions.

 Care for people with co-occurring conditions remains terribly fragmented.
 Three separate systems exist—health, mental health, and substance use services— to care for each individual problem, each one with its own set of norms, culture, regulations, reimbursement process, and accountability.
 These siloed systems of care have led to a revolving door for people seeking help.